-The following summary balance sheet data for each of the indicated dates have been extracted from the Group's BRSA Financial Statements (including the notes thereto).
-This information should be read in conjunction with the Group's BRSA Financial Statements.
+The following summary balance sheet data for the indicated dates have been extracted from the Group's BRSA Financial Statements (including the notes thereto) incorporated by reference herein.
+This information should be read in conjunction with such BRSA Financial Statements.